cristaloleg/awesome-manifesto/README.md

 - remove deprecated stuff
   - having a bloated dead code is an error
 - use TODO, BUG, XXX in code
-  - jumping to the issue tracker can be minimized
+  - jumping to the issue tracker can be minimised

 ### Dependencies
 - bump libs on a permanent basis
-  - new version is expected to be better
+  - the new version is expected to be better
 - have a local cache-server with deps
   - adds stability to the infrastructure
-- all modules must have same structure
+- all modules must have the same structure
   - similar environment everywhere is a good idea

 ### Tests
 - use one test framework
+  - similar environment is better
-- show results, not just stacktraces
+- show results, not just stack traces
+  - some failures are obvious with visible result

 ### Tools
 - use Makefile, Bash
+  - cross-platform, simple, well known

 ### Recovery
 - use partial backups
+  - restoring from the 10+Gb file is kinda strange
 - test your backups
+  - they might be broken

 ### Team
 - pairing, 50% and more
+  - you're doing better, you're not bored
-- high-level stand ups, time bounded
+- high-level stand-ups, time bounded
+  - less info about irrelevant stuff
 - 2-3 week sprints
+  - not so long, not so short
 - per sprint roles
+  - it's quite comfortable time bounds
 - only urgent topics are face-to-face
+  - fewer distractions for unimportant things

 ### Meetings
 - I can skip if I'm out of scope
+  - do not waste team and own time
-- if you're organizing a meeting - prepare an agenda
+- if you're organising a meeting - prepare an agenda
+  - to have a way how to drive a meeting

 ### Communications
-- outcomes of important discussions should be on wiki
+- outcomes of important discussions should be on a wiki
+  - better visibility for outcomes
 - only important notifications
+  - @all should be rare for irrelevant updates
 - easy access to any team room
+  - that's obvious, hey
 - do not delete personal chats with inactive users
+  - some chats contains interesting ideas

 ### Permissions
 - Git, CI, SSH read-access to everything
+  - reading server logs cannot cause troubles
 - one login to anything
+  - better organisation of credentials
 - each office should have global admin
+  - different timezones are bottleneck

 ### Space
 - engineers apart from non-engineers
+  - fire & ice
 - quite open-space
+  - someone might be sensitive to a noise...
 - quite zones
+  - ...really sensitive
-- kitchen isn't for chill-out
+- the kitchen isn't for chill-out
+  - the play room is a thing

 ### Network
 - VPN access from home
+  - work from home is a cool thing
 - Wifi must work all the time
+  - obvious
 - LAN must be even more stable
+  - uber-obvious

 ### Life
 - work from home is a must have
+  - family, health, even weather might be a reason
 - educational budget to anything related to dev stuff
+  - I would like to learn new technologies, why not?
-- allow to commit to the open-source
+- allow committing to the open-source
+  - company_karma++
 - skipping team lunch must be acceptable
+  - well...obvious